PacificBiosciences/recalladapters/README.md

 ZMW reads are not allowed as input, due to the missing HQ-region annotations!

-Input read convention is determined from the READTYPE annotation in the @RG::DS tags of the input BAM files.A subreadset can be used as input, instead of the individual BAM files.
+Input read convention is determined from the READTYPE annotation in the @RG::DS tags of the input BAM files.A subreadset *must* be used as input instead of the individual BAM files.

 Options: